| About | Safe Return to Campus

 Note: Commuter students have been refunded $150 for commuter meal plan as of August 12, 2020.

-The Library is open to current students, faculty and staff only.
-OneCard ID will be required to access building during hours of operation which are Monday – Friday, 8 a.m. to 5 p.m., and Sunday from 10 a.m. to 6 p.m.
+The Library has adjusted in-person and remote services in conjunction with the University's Safe Return to Campus Plan.
+The Library, as well as the Learning Resource Center building, is open to current students, faculty and staff only.
+A valid OneCard ID will be required to access the building during regular hours of operation which are Monday – Friday, 8 a.m. to 5 p.m., and Sunday from 10 a.m. to 6 p.m.
+See the Library's Safe Return to Campus guide for an up-to-date summary of Library services.

 To provide students with quiet and safe study spaces during this unique semester, Worcester State University has designated three spaces on campus as Learning Locations: